Connector Job Shadowing Checklist

-- Share this toolset’s Workplace Compentencies with the employer hosts.
+- Share this toolkit’s Workplace Compentencies with the employer hosts.

 During The Job Shadow:

-- Make sure students/learners receive instruction in workplace safety, if needed.
+- Make sure learners/learners receive instruction in workplace safety, if needed.
 Have the employer include a safety talk at start of day and highlight potential hazards.

-- Have students/learners share the day on social media if company allows.
+- Have learners share the day on social media if company allows.

-- Arrange for students/learners to visit different departments and observe employees with different levels of responsibility in the company.
+- Arrange for learners to visit different departments and observe employees with different levels of responsibility in the company.